Can I sue a real estate agent for negligence?

 • a duty to take reasonable care to avoid foreseeable loss or harm to the client.

 Real estate agents are obligated to disclose any material facts concerning the property, such as defects, easements, or zoning restrictions that may affect the client’s decision to buy or rent.
-Additionally, a real estate agent must take reasonable steps to prevent harm to the client, such as the inspection of properties before showing them to the client or warning the client about known hazards.
+Additionally, a real estate agent must take reasonable steps to prevent harm to the client, such as inspecting properties before showing them, warning the client about known hazards and investigating whether there are factors that impact the property.

 When can I sue a real estate agent for negligence?